TopraksoyEarthmanTsuchimoto/LatinFontDesign/README.md

-﻿# Manheart Earthman's calligraphic handwriting font
+﻿# Manheart Earthman's calligraphic handwritten font

 ### [Try the font live here](https://topraksoyearthmantsuchimoto.github.io/LatinFontDesign/ "And download it for free")